-The presented EMO-5 (version 1) is the result of an operational real-time service, which utilizes for every grid realisation the maximum amount of valid information available.
-This is very different to climate data sets, which need to be of sufficient length, consistency, and continuity to determine climate variability and climate change.
-EMO-5 favours the maximum amount of available information over long-term product homogeneity and is therefore not suitable for climate studies i.e. trend analysis.
-However, EMO-5 is suitable for environmental application which do not have this homogeneity requirement, but value a data set that uses the maximum amount of information available for each grid realisation.
+The presented EMO-5 (version 1) is the result of an operational real-time service, which utilizes the maximum amount of valid information available for every grid realization.
+This is very different to climate datasets, which need to be of sufficient length, consistency, and continuity to determine climate variability and climate change.
+EMO-5 favours the maximum amount of available information over long-term product homogeneity and is therefore not suitable for climate studies, i.e. trend analysis.
+However, EMO-5 is suitable for environmental applications which do not have this homogeneity requirement, but value a dataset that uses the maximum amount of information available for each grid realization.

-Further, there might be some reservations towards using the EMO-5 minimum night-time and maximum day-time temperature as the daily minimum and maximum temperature respectively.
-To recall, the daily minimum and maximum temperature within EMO-5 are calculated following the WMO guideline (WMO-No. 306), which assumes the minimum temperature to occur between 18:00 and 06:00, and the maximum temperature between 06:00 and 18:00.
-However, particularly in the winter half season and in the higher latitudes, the daily maxima or minima temperature occur sometimes outside these windows.
-For this reason, some data sets, such as E-OBS, calculate the daily minimum and maximum temperature over the full 24 hour period.
-Lavaysse et al. (2018) who investigated the minimum and maximum temperature of EMO-5 (referred to as LisFlood in their paper) and E-OBS with regards to their suitability in the frame of temperature extremes in Europe (heat- and cold waves), came to the conclusion that the two observational datasets showed only minor differences in heat and cold waves occurrences and intensities, which according to Lavaysse is probably due to the good agreement in representing both, the minimum and maximum temperature.
+Further, there might be some reservations towards using the EMO-5 minimum nighttime and maximum daytime temperature as the daily minimum and maximum temperatures, respectively.
+To recall, the daily minimum and maximum temperatures in EMO-5 are calculated following the WMO guideline (WMO-No. 306), which assumes the minimum temperature to occur between 18:00 and 06:00, and the maximum temperature between 06:00 and 18:00.
+However, particularly in the winter half-season and at higher latitudes, the daily temperature maxima or minima sometimes occur outside these windows.
+For this reason, some datasets, such as E-OBS, calculate the daily minimum and maximum temperature over the full 24 h period.
+Lavaysse et al. (2018), who investigated the minimum and maximum temperatures of EMO-5 (referred to as LISFLOOD in their paper) and E-OBS with regards to their suitability in the frame of temperature extremes in Europe (heat- and cold waves), came to the conclusion that the two observational datasets showed only minor differences in heat- and cold wave occurrences and intensity, which, according to Lavaysse, is probably due to the good agreement in representing both the minimum and maximum temperature.

-Looking forward, as part of the operational Copernicus EMS, the number of stations (historical and near real-time) that are used for gridding in EMO-5 will be continuously increased, through adding new data providers and the integration of new, high-resolution regional observational grids, where available.
+Looking ahead, as part of the operational Copernicus EMS, the number of stations (historical and near real-time) that are used for gridding in EMO-5 will be continuously increased, through adding new data providers and the integration of new, high-resolution regional observational grids, where available.
 In addition, to improve the current quality control framework, new data validation rules, such as spatial comparison with neighbouring stations or additional statistical checks, will be implemented.
-Finally, as it is foreseen to increase the spatial resolution of EFAS from the current 5 km grid to a 1 arc minute grid (approximately equal to 1.8 km at the equator), also EMO-5 will increase the spatial resolution in its next version.
+Finally, as it is foreseen to increase the spatial resolution of EFAS from the current 5 km grid to a 1 arcmin grid (approximately equal to 1.8 km at the Equator), EMO-5 will also increase the spatial resolution in its next version.

-Lastly, the CEMS Meteorological Data Collection Centre publishes every year an annual report on the CEMS meteorological data collection, with updated information on e.g. data providers and provision, database, post-processing, improvements to the data flow and post-processing and gap analysis.
-All reports can be found on the EFAS website, while last years report is referenced here: Rehfeldt, et al., 2021.
+Lastly, the CEMS Meteorological Data Collection Centre publishes an annual report on the CEMS meteorological data collection every year, with updated information on, for example, data providers and provision, database, post-processing, improvements to the dataflow, and post-processing and gap analysis.
+All reports can be found on the EFAS website, while last years report is referenced here: Rehfeldt et al. (2021).